simplisales/terraform-hcloud-kube-hetzner/README.md

 ### 🎯 Installation

-Now that you have your `kube.tf` file, along with the OS snapshot in Hetzner project, you can start the installation process:
+Now that you have your `kube.tf` file and the necessary AWS AMI in your account, you can start the installation process:

 ```sh
 cd <your-project-folder>